okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 - Other job parameters.

 A Hadoop job client submits the job (jar/executable) and configuration to the `ResourceManager` in `YARN` which distributes them to the workers and performs functions like scheduling, monitoring and providing status and diagnostic information.

+## Yet Another Resource Negotiator (YARN)

+Introduced in Hadoop 2.0, YARN provides a general processing platform not constrained to `MapReduce`.

+`Global ResourceManager` is the authority that delegates resources among the applications in the system.

+It has a `NodeManager` on each node that is responsible for containers, monitoring their resource usage (CPU, memory, disk, network) and reporting the same to the `ResourceManager`.